 In October 2019, the City by ordinance, created a General Fund Reserve Fund within the General Fund for the purpose of mitigating the effect of economic and financial crisis, for necessary cash flow management, and to enable the City to manage unforeseen emergencies including natural disasters or catastrophic events.
 Should such events occur that cause sales and use tax growth to fall below 2% of budget for two consecutive quarters or if unforeseen emergencies occur, a budget amendment confirming the nature of the event and authorizing the appropriation of Reserve Funds shall be approved by a two-third vote of the City Council members present.
 The amount of the reserve shall initially be two hundred thousand dollars (\$200,000) with a future goal of three months of operating capital in reserve of eleven million dollars (\$11,000,000).
-At the end of each fiscal year, staff will review the amount and recommend to the Council the same or a different amount to transfer to the three months operating reserve, a plan will be established to replenish the reserve to the required level.
-At June 30, 2023, the city had transferred \$3,000,000 to the reserve.
+At the end of each fiscal year, staff will review the amount and recommend to the Council the same or a different amount to transfer to the reserve based on excess revenues over expenditures.
+Once reached, should the balance fall below the three months operating reserve, a plan will be established to replenish the reserve to the required level.
+At June 30, 2024, the city had transferred \$4,500,000 to the reserve.
 This amount is part of the General Fund assigned fund balance.
-In September 2023, the City was able to transfer and additional \$1,500,000 bringing the total in the Reserve Fund to \$4,500,000.
+In October 2024, the City was able to transfer an additional \$1,000,000 bringing the total in the Reserve Fund to \$5,500,000.